kaiwhata/nodebots_howto/README.md

 - [ ] Do you have a hardcopy of the examples in case your internet dies on the day (yes it happens)?
 Available [here](https://github.com/rwaldron/johnny-five)

 ###Helper Checklist
-- [ ] Have you got a list of all your helpers, plus their emaill addresses and cellphone numbers and have your shared it with all of them?
+- [ ] Have you got a list of all your helpers, plus their email addresses and cellphone numbers and have your shared it with all of them?
 - [ ] Are your helpers aware of what to do in an emergency situation; fire, earthquake, evacuation etc.
 - [ ] If your helpers are going help with technical support, have they got previous experience with Nodebots or will you run a training session for them?
+- [ ] Have you give your helpers a runsheet for the day so they know times, dates and what's they're expected to do?

 ###Equipment List
 - [ ] Plentiful supply of AA batteries (at least 4 per kit).